luisadha/D2DF/README.md

 # D2DF Tools
+[!]
+Notice: On some modern devices it may not work because the security system is constantly being updated I have tried on my xiomi fog (Android 11) device, Default folder named MIUI refuses to turn off, I really regret that. but I also can not do much.
 ## Information

 D2DF stands for Destroy or Disable the Default Folder a small tool to disable some folder-related features